ramonskie/jellyfin-plugin-prunarr-bridge/INSTALLATION.md

 - Jellyfin server (version 10.8.0 or newer)
 - .NET SDK 7.0 or newer (for building the plugin)
 - Access to Jellyfin's plugin directory
-- Prunarr configured and running
+- OxiCleanarr configured and running

 ## Building the Plugin